lackofcheese/comp3702-a1-tools/README.txt

 if Java is installed properly).
 If this doesn't work or you want to run it with a different version, I recommend using Eclipse - simply add the contents of a1-tools.zip to a new project.
-Alternatively, see the manual compilation instructions in section (3).
+Alternatively, see the manual compilation instructions in section (4).

 You can also run it from the command line with optional command-line arguments:
     java -jar visualiser.jar [problem-file] [solution-file]

-For example, using the test cases provided here:
-    java -jar visualiser.jar problem.txt solution.txt

 Note that these commands may require you to use full path to java.exe, as per section (5).

 (3) Running the Tester
-The recommended way to run the tests is by doing so using Eclipse.
-Simply add the contents of a1-tools.zip to a new project, and then make sure to add JUnit 4 to the project's build path (right click on the project, go to Build Path->Add Libraries, and then choose JUnit 4).
+To run the tester in Eclipse, simply add the contents of a1-tools.zip to a new project, and then create a new Run Configuration for tester.Tester;

-To select which files to run the tests on, edit the values of the variables problemPath and solutionPath inside the Tester class.

-Alternatively, compile the source code as per section (4), and you can use either runtests.bat or runtests.sh to run the tests; the usage is:
-    runtests [problem-file] [solution-file]
-Note that you may need to update your system path or change the commands in the runtests script as per (5).
+then add the command line arguments for Tester as per the above specifications.

+The [-e maxError] argument allows you to specify the maximum allowable floating point error; the default value is 1e-5.

+The [-v] argument gives more detailed output (not yet implemented).

+Specifying a problem file without a solution file will simply verify that the initial and goal states are valid; if a solution file is also given, all of the requirements of the assignment will be tested to ensure the solution is valid.

+For example, the example I/O from the assignment specifications can be tested using the following command-line arguments:
+     example_input.txt example_output.txt

+Alternatively, see the manual compilation instructions in section (4).

 (4) Manual Compilation